iainlane/coldoutsi.de/CONTRIBUTING.md

 ## Tech Stack

-The project is a serverless application, written with TypeScript and managed with npm and yarn.
+The project is a serverless application, written with TypeScript and managed with npm and pnpm.
 It is designed to run on AWS Lambda and uses DynamoDB to cache results from the remote APIs we query. [middy] is used to handle the middleware for the Lambda functions, and [serverless] is used to manage the deployment of the application.